-With quotations from an original source, all borrowed or quoted material that is reproduced in the same form or wording of the original must be scrupulously indicated by quotation marks (short passages) or indentation (long passages), and the source given in either an in-sentence reference or a footnote.
-This applies even if the passage is your own words, published in another source.
+With quotations from an original source, all borrowed or quoted material that is reproduced in the same form or wording of the original must be scrupulously indicated by enclosing quotation marks (short passages) or by indentation (long passages), and the source given either by insentence reference or in a footnote.
+This applies even if the passage is the author's own words, published in another source.

-Quoted material is either indented or set within quotation marks, depending on the length of the passage:
+Quoted material is either indented or set within quotation marks, depending on the length of the passage.

-(1) If the quotation is more than three lines long, it should be set apart from the body text, single spaced, and indented about 1 cm or 1⁄2 inch.
+(1) If the quotation is more than three lines long, it should be set apart from the body text, single spaced, and indented about 1 cm or $\frac{1}{2}$ inch.
 Also, it should be immediately followed by a reference to the source, either as a footnote or as an end-of-sentence reference (see the next section).
-The following is an example of an extended quotation, with an introductory sentence from the body text and the source reference given in a footnote.
+As an example: